MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

    ![A screenshot of the search box](../media/ui-flows-setup/search-ui-flow.png)

-1. Provide the gateway information and device credentials for *each* gateway:
+1. Provide the gateway information and device credentials:

     - **Domain and Username**: Provide your device account.
 You can use a local account by using the name of the user (for example, “MACHINENAME\\User” or “local\\User”), or an Active Directory account such as “DOMAIN\\User”.
     - **Password**: Your account’s password.
-    - **Choose a gateway**: Select one of the gateways you want to configure.
+    - **Choose a gateway**: Select the gateway you want to use.

       ![A screenshot that shows where to enter the credentials for the connection](../media/ui-flows-setup/credentials-screen.png)